adjaecent/hisaab/README.md

 # hisaab
 _hisāba (हिसाब) means "to account for" in Hindi._

 A [Babashka](https://babashka.org) script to parse and generate reports from HDFC bank and credit card statements.
+Structured so that parsers for other banks can be added under their own namespaces.

 ## Setup